Are You a Rock Hound?

 My Family is full of RockHounds

-Some of my favorite memories from my childhood are my family “rocking” trips.
+Some of my favorite memories of my childhood are my family “rocking” trips.
 My Momma would pack a picnic lunch, and buckets for holding our newly found treasures, and Daddy would drive us to a nearby gravel pit, where we would sit on mounds of gravel looking for that special rock.
 We were happy to sort through a million tons of gravel to find the perfect treasure.

 We learned early what garnets looked like in the raw, and agates, and even emeralds and our best times always involved a rock hunting adventure.